 • Often the specialist will instil sterile water or saline into the bladder to distend it (hydro-distension).
 This can demonstrate multiple tiny spots of bleeding from the bladder lining when the fluid is released called glomerulations that is highly suggestive of PBS/IC.

-• A biopsy will be taken to exclude other diseases including malignancy.
+• A biopsy may be taken to exclude other diseases including malignancy.

 A range of treatments may be tried before a patient achieves remission.
 These treatments are usually offered in a step-by-step process to see what works for each individual.

-• GAG layer replacement therapy (iAluRil).
-This is a new and exciting therapy specifically designed to repair the damage to the GAG layer and so restore the bladder’s protective coating.
-It treatment begins with a course of instillations given once a week for the first month, and then once every two weeks for the second month.
+This is a new and exciting therapy specifically designed to repair the damage to the GAG layer, and so restore the bladder’s protective coating.
+Treatment begins with a course of instillations given once a week for the first month, and then once every two weeks for the second month.
 After this, instillations are given once every month until symptoms settle down.

-• Other bladder instillation.
 This involves a weekly visit to the doctor for about six weeks to receive drugs directly into the bladder via catheter (sometimes under anaesthetic).
-The substances used include
+The substances used include:

 • dimethyl sulfoxide or DMSO (Rimso-50), a chemical solvent from wood pulp which has several uses in medicine.
 It is known to reduce inflammation and block pain in about a third of IC patients.
 It is a potent destroyer of free radicals that damage cells.
 It has the rather bizarre side-effect of leaving patients smelling of garlic.